-Later in the week, I met up with Lindsay of I’ve Been Bit to continue hiking the Bruce Trail.
+Later in the week, I continued hiking the Bruce Trail.
 I got a little bit behind…as in, I hadn’t hiked ol’ Brucey in over a year!
 Even though it was pretty darn cold, we got lost, and we ended up plowing our own trail in the snow, we still had a total blast.

 If you’re intrigued by my goal to hike all 900km of the trail, or if you want to see what two crazy Canadian girls felt like doing in the winter, check out the my post about hiking Short Hills Provincial Park (Bruce Trail Hike #8).

-After the hike, we went to a restaurant and cafe called Mahtay Cafe & Lounge in downtown St. Catharines.
+After the hike, my friend, Lindsay and I went to a restaurant and cafe called Mahtay Cafe & Lounge in downtown St. Catharines.
 They are a vegan-friendly place, and I was starving.
 After ordering a noodle salad and a mushroom flatbread, we opened up our laptops and attempted to get some blogging done.

 CRUISE WITH HOLISTIC HOLIDAY AT SEA